 When considering an infection prevention intervention, how should the costs be calculated?
 The first question should be what costs should be calculated?
 With the myriad of direct, indirect, and intangible costs related to HAIs, where is a facility to start?
 There are several types of costs to be taken into consideration, and each type will come from different sources.
 In this post, we will explore how a facility may collect cost data when evaluating a potential new infection intervention.

 Costs of the Problem

 First, let's consider attributable costs.
 These are the costs that are directly connected to and/or caused by the problem at hand; in this case, the problem is HAIs.
 While the definition of an HAI is determined by CMS and the CDC, attributable costs for infections should be calculated using facility-specific data.
 Hospitals or other healthcare facilities can identify cases of hospital-acquired infections using the federal definition and determine the cost for each case, including added length of stay, additional medications needed to treat the HAI, procedures performed to eliminate the HAI, and staff time required for both prevention and treatment.
-In the most recent study of the impact of HAIs on the US Health Care System, it was estimated that the five most common infections cost the US $9.8 billion, with an estimate for per-case costs.
+The most recent systematic review of direct costs to treat key HAIs provides an estimated per-case costs.
 Using this data as well as the data from your own facility, you will begin to get a better picture of the exact burden of cost on your facility.